top of page

 Responsible Ownership:

-When you first notice signs of BOAS in your pup conservative management may be taken to alleviate the syndrome.
+When you first notice signs of BOAS in your dog, conservative management may be taken to alleviate the syndrome.
 This includes weight control, avoiding excessive exercise, and environmental modifications such as ensuring they are comfortable and cool.
 When conservative management doesn't provide sufficient relief, surgical intervention may be recommended.

 Additionally, owners should be cautious about exposing these breeds to excessive heat and strenuous exercise, and be able to recognise if their pet is suffering from Brachycephalic Obstructive Airway Syndrome (BOAS).